tuvia-r/openseadragon-select-plugin/README.md

     const viewer = new Viewer({})
 ```

-Then after you create a viewer:
+Then after you create a viewer you can call the `selection` method from the viewer instance:

 ```js
     const selection = viewer.selection(options);
 ```
-the selection object has three methods:

 ### options
 the options is just an object with a callback function who is called once the  selecting is done: